strongtyped/strongtyped.github.io/source/_posts/2014-05-14-reactive-programming-notification-observable.markdown

 [home](/)

-This is a second of two blog posts of about _Reactive Programming in Scala_.
+This is a second of two blog posts about _Reactive Programming in Scala_.
 The first blog post about [_Reactive Programming: Try versus Future_](/blog/2014/05/11/reactive-programming-try-future) covered _reactive programs resulting in one value_.
 This second blog post covers _reactive programs resulting in many (zero or more) values_.